-- Edit the Campaign Name, if you want, and select a list to send it to.
+- Edit the Campaign Name, if you want, and select an audience to send it to.

 - Click Begin.

 - In the RSS Feed URL box, enter your feed's URL and select when you'd like your campaign to send.
 Ensure that you enter your own site's RSS feed URL, and not the example shown here.

 Step 3 - Set up your campaign in Mailchimp

-- Select the list or list segment you want to send to, then click Next.
+- Select the audience or audience segment you want to send to, then click Next.

 - Enter your campaign details and choose your tracking options, then click Next.